bgongre/JavaPractice/README.md

 # JavaPractice

-This repository is a repository for Java practice programs.
+This repository is for Java practice programs.